usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 There can also be any number of appendices following the main part of the document.
 These may also be known as schedules, annexes, or explanatory notes/memoranda.
 An `<appendix>` element can either contain the content within the document or it can reference the content for inclusion using the `@src` attribute.

-## 5.6 Signatures (enhanced in v2.0)
+## 5.6 Signatures
 Some documents contain signatures of the people who introduce, sponsor, or approve the legislation.
 The signatures are held in a `<signatures>` block, either at the top of the main part of the document or in the appendices.
-In version 2.0, the signature model has been enhanced to better match actual signature instances with new elements for `<notation>` and `<autograph>` (enhanced in v2.0).
-Additionally, signatures are now allowed at the end of levels to support Federal Register documents (enhanced in v2.0).
+In version 2.0, the signature model has been enhanced to better match actual signature instances with new elements for `<notation>` and `<autograph>` .
+Additionally, signatures are now allowed at the end of levels to support Federal Register documents .

 ## 5.7 Multiple Models
 Models from multiple XML namespaces are used to construct a USLM document.
 The dcterms model is used for metadata.
 The XHTML model is used for tables.
 XHTML may also be used to mark the external document for inclusion within the larger legislative document.
 MathML is supported for equations (introduced in v2.0.17) and SVG may be used for vector graphics.